 The creative side of things

-Pay for the niche
+Paying for niche

 Therefore, you have to pay more for a milliliter of a niche perfume than for a typical designer.